 See Also: Our Complete Guide to Natural Diamonds

 In 800 BC, the first alluvial deposits were discovered on the riverbanks of southern India, the first discovery of diamond.

 Diamonds were surrounded by myths and superstitions and were used to ward of evil or wrong medicinal practices.

-Later, diamonds were used in trade, in exchange of spices and goods and were also used in jewellery for the Royals in India.
+Later, diamonds were used in trade, in exchange of spices and goods and were also used in jewellery for royalty in India.

 Diamond Engagement Ring

 In 1477, for the first time ever diamond was used in jewellery when Archduke Maximilian of Austria proposed with a diamond engagement ring to a Hungarian Princess.

-In 1631, The ‘Hope’ diamond carried a big historical myth that it brought bad luck to whoever owned it.
+Since 1631, The famous blue ‘Hope’ diamond has carried a big historical myth that it brought bad luck to whoever owned it.
 It now lies safely at the Smithsonian Institute for all to see.

 In 1852, the ‘Kohinoor’ diamond was re-cut and embellished in Queen Victoria’s crown.
-This triggered the diamond rush in the world.
+This triggered a diamond rush throughout the world.